Daily UAP/UFO news · gov drops · sightings · witness accounts

 341_110677_Numerical_File,_5-2500

-Conclusion: USAIRA rated the report B-2 (reliable source, probably true); stated the significance to the USAF 'Unidentified Flying Objects' project is 'remarkable and lends credence to many saucer reports.'
-No definitive identification was made.
+Conclusion: Source evaluation B-2; USAIRA stated the significance to the USAF 'Unidentified Flying Objects' project is 'remarkable and lends credence to many saucer reports'; no definitive identification made.

-This is a declassified US Air Force Air Intelligence Information Report (IR 193-55), dated 14 October 1955, prepared by Lt.
-Col. Thomas S. Ryan, US Air Attaché, based on debriefing of three American observers — Senator Richard Russell, Lt.
+This is a 9-page SECRET (NOFORN) Air Intelligence Information Report (IR 193-55) dated 14 October 1955, prepared by US Air Attaché Lt.
+Col. Thomas S. Ryan, documenting an eyewitness account by three high-credibility US observers — Senator Richard Russell, Lt.
 Col. E.U.
-Hathaway, and Mr. Ruben Efron — who reported witnessing two disc-shaped unconventional aircraft taking off in the Trans-Caucasus region of the USSR on 4 October 1955.
-The report also covers additional intelligence observations of Soviet military aircraft, airfields, radar installations, and railroad infrastructure gathered during the group's travel through the USSR and Czechoslovakia.
+Hathaway, and Mr. Ruben Efron — who observed two disc-shaped unconventional aircraft taking off in the Trans Caucasus region of the USSR on 4 October 1955.
+The report also includes supplementary intelligence observations on Soviet military aircraft, airfields, radar sites, and railroad infrastructure gathered during the group's travel through the USSR.

 341_110448_Records_Relating_to_the_Collection_and_Dissemination_of_Intelligence_1948-1955-TS_CONT_No.2_2-5300-2-5399